 By nature, Sundays are always laid-back.
 If you're seeking a bit of a livlier vibe, head to da'Vida on Sunday for their beach party.

-Food, sun, sand, clear seas, and live music all afternoon with a favorite Anguillian artist, Omari Banks. da'Vida has it all on Sundays.
+Food, sun, sand, clear seas, and live music all afternoon with Omari Banks' smooth stylings. da'Vida has it all on Sundays.

 A note if you are planning a large gathering in Anguilla...